Axway/amplify-central/content/en/docs/saas_api_gateway/quickstart.md

 ## Review

-You have learned how to register an API as an API proxy in Amplify Central, how to deploy and test it, and how to apply security policies to it.
+You have learned how to register an API as an API proxy in Amplify, how to deploy and test it, and how to apply security policies to it.
 You have also learned how to monitor API usage and traffic, and how to publish API endpoints to Amplify Catalog to make them available to consumers.